Discover HeyGen's journey to $1M ARR with product demonstration videos and video presentations. Explore our strategy and insights.

 Prioritizing Customer Success

 Each day involves checking activity (our key retention measure) in Airtable, aiming for green (positive) indicators.
-Staying simple prioritizes user value creation.
+Staying simple prioritizes user value creation in product demos.

 Reaching 1,000 customers brought scaling considerations.